-Neighborhood-Led Projects: Transportation and Mobility Project or Action Timeframe Key Actors Related Plans 2-I Add bike service and repair stations at key public spaces to encourage biking and non-motorized transportation throughout the neighborhood.
-Short Private businesses, SACC NMP 2-2 Advocate for the creation of neighborhood wide traffic calming with an emphasis on high traffic intersections and roadways near heavily used activity centers, specifically: Medium SACC 2-3 Implement a neighborhood wide bicycle and pedestrian safety and encouragement campaign.
-Short SACC 2-4 Conduct an annual survey of neighbors regarding their commuting and travel behaviors, transportation needs and perceptions of safety.
-Short SACC
+Neighborhood-Led Projects: Transportation and Mobility Project or Action Timeframe Key Actors Related Plans 2-1 Advocate for Complete Street studies for 15 th Avenue, the I and L Streets couplet, and the A and C Streets couplet to initiate redesigns that address high speeds, high traffic noise, and assures safe pedestrian access along and across.
+Accelerate efforts to receive funding by 2025.
+Short Private businesses, SACC NMP 2-2 [1] Add bike service and repair stations at key public spaces to encourage biking and non-motorized transportation throughout the neighborhood.
+Short Private businesses, SACC NMP 2- 3 [2] Advocate for the creation of neighborhood wide traffic calming with an emphasis on high traffic intersections and roadways near heavily used activity centers, specifically: Medium SACC

-2-5 Report street, sidewalk and intersection deficiencies to the Municipality of Anchorage and the Alaska Department of Short SACC, Residents Transportation and Public Facilities.
+2- 4 [3] Implement a neighborhood wide bicycle and pedestrian safety and encouragement campaign.
+Short SACC 2- 5 [4] Conduct an annual survey of neighbors regarding their commuting and travel behaviors, transportation needs and perceptions of safety.
+Short SACC 2- 6 [5] Report street, sidewalk and intersection deficiencies to the Municipality of Anchorage and the Alaska Department of Transportation and Public Facilities.
+Short SACC, Residents

-Municipality-Led Projects: Transportation and Mobility Project or Action Timeframe Key Actors Related Plans 2-6 Design transportation infrastructure projects that retain or restore the historic street grid of South Addition and adjoining neighborhoods Medium; Ongoing AMATS, Public Works, DOT&PF ONHPP, 2040 2-7 Reform the local street design criteria for urban neighborhood streets to emphasize separated sidewalks, snow storage capacity, and pedestrian accessibility, then carry out a street and sidewalk improvement program.
-Medium; Ongoing Public Works NMP ??
-2-8 Improve bicycle parking and security throughout the neighborhood through the installation of additional bike racks.
-Short Public Works, Parks, SACC NMP 2-9 Complete the sidewalk network throughout the neighborhood with a particular focus on finishing the following areas: 9th Avenue, from P to Stolt Lane I Street, from I5th to Fireweed E Street, from I6th to Chester Creek A Street, from I5th to Fireweed B Street, from I2th to I5th Medium Public Works, AMATS, Parks NMP 2-10 Construct a new enhanced shared roadway connection for bicyclists on 13th Avenue from Nelchina Street to S Street (with a segment being on 12th Avenue between A and C Streets) Medium Public Works, Traffic, DOT&PF, AMATS NMP 2-11 Improve the funding and advocacy for enforcement of snow removal parking restrictions and work with residents to clear snow and ice to ensure streets and cleared efficiently.
+Municipality-Led Projects: Transportation and Mobility Project or Action Timeframe Key Actors Related Plans 2-6 Strategically expand transit operations to support targeted infill and redevelopment, including R3 zoned lands with a focus area in South Addition between A and Cordova Streets.
+Medium; Transit, Public Works, DOT&amp;PF 2040 2-7 [6] Design transportation infrastructure projects that retain or restore the historic street grid of South Addition and adjoining neighborhoods Medium; Ongoing AMATS, Public Works, DOT&PF ONHPP, 2040 2-8 [7] Reform the Design Criteria Manual local street design criteria for urban neighborhood streets to emphasize separated sidewalks, snow storage capacity, and pedestrian accessibility, then carry out a street and sidewalk improvement program.
+Short [Medium] ; Ongoing Public Works NMP 2- 9 [8] Improve bicycle parking and security throughout the neighborhood through the installation of additional bike racks.
+Short Public Works, Parks, SACC NMP 2-10 [9] Complete the sidewalk network throughout the neighborhood with a particular focus on finishing the following areas: 9th Avenue, from P to Stolt Lane I Street, from 15th to Fireweed Medium Public Works, AMATS, Parks NMP E Street, from 16th to Chester Creek A Street, from 15th to Fireweed B Street, from 11th [12th] to 15th 2- 11 [10] Construct a new enhanced shared roadway connection for bicyclists on 13th Avenue from Nelchina Street to S Street (with a segment being on 12th Avenue between A and E[G] Streets) Medium Public Works, Traffic, DOT&PF, AMATS NMP 2-12 [11] Improve the funding for prompt roadway and walkway snow removal and establish a clear and predictable management plan of on-street parking for efficient plowing operations. [advocacy for enforcement of snow removal parking restrictions and work with residents to clear snow and ice to ensure streets and cleared efficiently.]
 Short MOA 2-12 Create and implement a South Addition subarea plan under the Anchorage Vision Zero Action Plan.
-Medium MOA 2-13 Improve and add additional pedestrian crossing infrastructure like crosswalks, HAWKS, Rapid Overhead Flashing Beacons, etc. along key streets and roadways to increase pedestrian mobility and safety.
-Medium Public Works, Traffic, DOT&PF 2-14 Enhance safety and ensure safe routes to school around Chugach Optional between C and E streets.
+Medium MOA